Amaranthus retroflexus

+especially noticeable on land where nitrate fertilizer is used.

 Description

 Amaranthus retroflexus, true to one of its common names, forms a tumbleweed.
 It is an erect, annual herb growing to 1 m.
 The leaves are nearly 15 cm long on large individuals, the ones higher on the stem having a lance shape and those lower on the plant diamond or oval in shape.
 The plant is monoecious, with individuals bearing both male and female flowers.
 The inflorescence is a large, dense cluster of flowers interspersed with spiny green bracts.
 The fruit is a capsule less than 2 mm long with a "lid" which opens to reveal a tiny black seed.